tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

    values are `Release` and `RelWithDebInfo`.
 The `Debug` build type is not currently supported, because it relies on a `Debug` library for Python (`python35d.lib`) that is not distributed by default.

+   The `-Thost=x64` flag will ensure that the 64 bit compiler and linker is used when building.
+Without this flag, MSBuild will use the 32 bit toolchain which is prone to compile errors such as "compiler out of heap space".

    There are various options that can be specified when generating the solution and project files: